Lou Beale: Background

 The creators of EastEnders, Tony Holland and Julia Smith, had always intended the programme to be primarily based around a large family "in old East-end tradition".
 By the 1980s, such families were on the decline in the East End.
 Natives had begun to emigrate out of East London to the wider area around Ilford, Romford, Chelmsford and Eastbourne.
 However, there were still some that refused to uproot and leave the area that had been home to many generations of their family.

 To construct the focal family, Holland and Smith were helped considerably by Tony Holland's recollections of his own East End background.
 Lou was the first EastEnders character to be created.
 She was based on Holland's aunt Lou Beale, one of four sisters from a large Walthamstow family.
 Lou was mother to his cousins Peter and Pauline and married to Albert – a family set-up that would eventually be recreated on-screen and would go on to be forever hailed as the first family of EastEnders, the Beales and Fowlers.
 Peter Batt, who was one of the original scriptwriters of EastEnders, has stated that elements of Lou Beale were based on his mother.

-Lou's original character outline as written by series creators Julia Smith and Tony Holland appeared in an abridged form in their book, EastEnders: The Inside Story:"A lively 70 year old.
+Lou was the first character created by Smith and Holland for the show.
+Her original character outline as written by series creators Julia Smith and Tony Holland appeared in an abridged form in their book, EastEnders: The Inside Story:"A lively 70 year old.
 Archetypal East-end mother-earth figure.
 Fat, funny, sometimes loud, often openly sentimental.
 An obsessive view of family...she can be a stubborn cruel "old bag" when she wants to be, sometimes keeping "atmospheres" going for months.
 It was always Lou's house that was used for the big family celebrations.
 Especially Christmas.
 Twenty or more people crammed into a tiny house.
 Five sisters wedged into a minuscule kitchen; drinking gin and orange; wearing funny hats; all wearing aprons; laughing raucously and trying to cook a huge dinner at the same time.
 Lou's house was also the meeting place for the family Sunday teas.
 Ham, or tinned salmon salad.
 Bread and butter.
 Jelly and tinned cream.
 And, tea...the changing face of the area (especially the immigrants) is a constant source of fear to her, but then she doesn't go out much.
 She prefers to be at home, or on a trip down memory lane: day trips to Southend – the Kursaal, Rossi's ice-cream and a plate of cockles; one wonderful week's holiday in a caravan in Clacton; fruit picking in Essex; Christmas; weddings; street parties...She has a soft spot for her son, Pete..." (page 51).